thaumos/system-api-roles/README.md

 - mount

 ### Timesync
-This is currently in a private repository and should be merged here soon.
+This role is explained in this [README.md](https://github.com/cockpit-project/poc-sysmgmt-roles/blob/master/roles/timesync/README.md) which includes example playbooks.

 ### tuned
 This role is explained in this [README.md](https://github.com/cockpit-project/poc-sysmgmt-roles/blob/master/roles/tuned/README.md) which includes an example playbook.